Strategies from dentsu on how brands can build trust and stronger relationships with customers

 At unBoxed 2022, the annual Amazon Ads conference, held at the Jacob Javits Center in New York City from October 25 through 27, we sat down with Kavita Cariapa, senior vice president of e-commerce strategy at dentsu.
 In her role, she advises dentsu clients on how to best optimize their digital performance at retailers and owned sites across media and sales channels.

 During the conversation, Cariapa shared how brands can grow and thrive in the midst of change in the ad industry and during times of economy uncertainty, while also building stronger relationships with their customers through marketing strategies.

 How has reaching audiences changed for brands?

 Addressability has advanced significantly over the past few years.
-Our strategy at dentsu has shifted from behavioural signals to an audience-based approach.
-And we use M1, dentsu’s proprietary audience-building tool, along with first-party retailer audience tools, to inform planning, communication and activation across our end-to-end consumer journey.
+Our strategy at dentsu has shifted from behavioral signals to an audience-based approach.
+And we use M1, dentsu’s proprietary audience-building tool, along with first-party retailer audience tools, to inform planning, communication, and activation across our end-to-end consumer journey.